yagna2652/yagna/_posts/2025-03-19-Art-of-Inquiry.md

 - We can say that being virtuous is performing an action over and over again in the right way (manner) for the right reason (justification) for the right end (final cause).

 - Whatever their differences may be, these definitions share the characteristic of manner, way, fashion, and appropriateness.
 A virtuous man does not simply offer a guest tea.
 He does so in the right manner.
 A compassionate woman smiles at the hurt one and puts her hand on him with lightness and strength.
 There is thus a felt quality to a virtue that can only be experienced ‘from within.’

+  - Patience is not about waiting; it is giving us the time we need to think seriously in the hope of extricating ourselves from this sense of confusion.
+Without patience, there is no 'slipping the trap, let alone 'turning the key?
+Patience seems, if not to be the act itself, then to be the condition of possibil-ity for focusing our attention on broader questions.
+Being patient, I am not attending to this design flaw (let's say: I'm not 'troubleshooting'), this disagreement between co-workers, or this instance of poor communication.
+I am concerned with the relationship between this design flaw and design more generally; with the nature of amity within this organization; or with the nature and structure of communication.